dotnetbio/bio/bio/_ReadMe.txt

 In addition to the code in this tree, there are the following External Dependencies that must be installed and met:

-  Visual Studio 2010 -
+  Visual Studio 2012 -
-      any version (Express through Ultimate) is required to develop .Net Bio applications.
-You can see a comparison of all varities at this site http://www.microsoft.com/visualstudio/en-us/products
+      any version (Express for Desktop through Ultimate) is required to develop .Net Bio applications.
+You can see a comparison of all varieties at this site http://www.microsoft.com/visualstudio/en-us/products

-	  The VisualStudio 2010 Express edition can
-      be downloaded from http://www.microsoft.com/express/downloads/
+	  The Visual Studio Express 2012 for Windows Desktop edition can be downloaded from http://www.microsoft.com/express/downloads/

   .NET Runtime v4.0 -